 App Support & Integration

-Those works seem to have no deal with the coding and development itself.
+Those words seem to have no deal with the coding and development itself.
 Most of the support works are usually carried out by your employees or by an app owner himself.
-The exclusion is integration into the existing corporate infrastructure, which is typically performed by development team during the delivery stage.
+The exclusion is integration into the existing corporate infrastructure, which is typically performed by the development team during the delivery stage.

 - Responding to customer queries.